compromise-evident/Authorship/README.md

 and given that the public or verifying party is here-given the ability to verify your modification,  we can rest assured that any further correspondence from you is not impersonation.
 Additionally you can insert data, messages, links, or hash for every authentication event meaning information source can be trusted.

-Uses:
+# Uses & features

  1. **Proof of life**
  2. **User authentication**